Q. What is Greater Helena Gives?

 Q. When will we receive the donated funds?

 Organizations will receive all donations, less any uncovered processing fees, within three business days via direct deposit as long as bank routing and account information has been verified.
 GiveGab uses a PCI Level I compliant payment service to ensure that all financial data is secure.
+Funds from the Greater Helena Gives Community Fund will be distributed via check directly from the Helena Area Community Foundation within 1 month of the event close.

 Q. How does an organization know who has donated and how much?
 Can I download a donations report?